 Who’s more foolish: buyers of this book, or network news?

-I responded, “You’re no idiot, Richard – you’re ostensibly making money selling a $40 book with nonsensical advice.
+I responded, “You’re no idiot, Richard – you’re making money selling a $40 book with nonsensical advice.
 It’s the people who buy it that are idiots.”

 In retrospect, however, there’s one group of people who are more foolish than either Richard Lustig or his readers: those in the news business offering legitimacy to people like him while at the same time calling themselves journalists.